Welcome to the IPA USA 2024 Conference, The Right to Play, RIGHT NOW! To ensure ease in registration, here are a few tricks.

 "Reagan Fulton stands at the forefront of redefining play as a universally essential element for both children and adults.
 As the visionary leader of Playful Acre, she's committed to the mission of nurturing holistic development through play at every stage of life.
 With a rich background...
 Read More →

 "Bridging the gap between formal and informal education is what many of us work towards in our organization and exactly what teachers and students need to thrive as 21st century thinkers, learners, and doers.
 But quality outdoor play has its obstacles, the most challenging being the disconnect many educators feel between play, nature, and academic learning.
 Increase your capacity to produce sustained commitment to trusting in play with the natural world and ensure mastery of state objectives.
-Join us for rich dialogue and immersive experiences on how to design professional development for teachers and spark the fire in their hearts for allowing students to learn in its most authentic form, outside through PLAY!"
+Join us for rich dialogue and

 Tessa Baden is a nature and play advocate who shares her personal transformation story to inspire reflection, connection and evolution in others.
 She started her career at Camp C.A.M.P. and preschools.
 Tessa has spent 15 + years journeying through public and private spaces exploring...
 Read More →